Changes in Your Body During Pregnancy – First Trimester

-Feeling very tired is one of the most common symptoms of early pregnancy.
-Your body is working hard to adjust to being pregnant.
+Feeling very tired is another common symptom of early pregnancy.
+Your body is working hard to adjust to all the new physical changes.
 This can cause extreme fatigue.
 You may need to sleep longer than usual at night and take short naps during the day, if possible.
 Your energy will most likely return in the second trimester of pregnancy.

 What is morning sickness?